 NextCloud is a suite of client-server software for creating and using file hosting services.
 It is functionally similar to Dropbox, although NextCloud is free and open-source, allowing anyone to install and operate it on a private server.

-Installing NextCloud to the Raspberry Pi is quite simple, although it is more involved than previous installations.
+Installing NextCloud to the Raspberry Pi is quite simple, although it involves more than previous installations.

-I'm using the default Apache www directory for this, if you have changed the location then adjust the commands accordingly.
-Also, note this is the current version as of writing.
+I'm using the default Apache www directory for this; if you have changed the location, adjust the commands accordingly.
+Also, note that this is the current version as of writing.
 You should check the NextCloud website download page for the latest file version.

 First, change the directory to the HTML root.